spatialnetworkslab/florence-datacontainer/README.md

 More structures might be supported in the future.
 `DataContainer` internally stores data in a [column-oriented](https://www.kdnuggets.com/2017/02/apache-arrow-parquet-columnar-data.html) format.
-This means that loading column-oriented data will be faster than row-oriented data.
+This means that loading column-oriented data will be slightly faster than row-oriented data.

 `DataContainer` supports 6 data types.
 These data types correspond to native JS data types/structures (see table below).